shanexuu/fintech-savr-app/README.md

 Savr leverages modern frameworks and tools to deliver a powerful and reliable app:

 - **Frontend**: React Native with Expo for multi-platform development and Tailwind CSS for styling.
-- **Backend**: Supabase, an open-source alternative to Firebase, providing real-time database capabilities.
+- **Backend**: Supabase, an open-source alternative to Firebase, provides real-time database capabilities.
 - **Banking Integration**: Akahu API for connecting to financial institutions and retrieving transaction data.
 - **Authentication**: Clerk for secure user authentication and management.